Guide to Venture Capital Trusts

 How to invest in a VCT?

 A VCT raises money (at launch and typically also through periodic ‘top up’ fundraisings or ‘share offers’) from experienced retail investors and invests the funds in a portfolio of early stage companies which are typically privately owned or AIM quoted.
-An investor receives shares in the VCT, rather than in the underlying portfolio companies in which the trust invests (and for investors in a top-up offer they acquire shares in the VCT and therefore gain exposure to the VCT’s existing portfolio as well as new investments made by the VCT).
+An investor receives shares in the VCT, rather than in the underlying portfolio companies in which the trust invests (so investors in a new share offer by a VCT gain exposure to the VCT’s existing portfolio as well as new investments made by the VCT).

 The VCT has an appointed Investment Manager, usually a specialist investment firm, which will invest the VCT’s cash into new VCT qualifying investments (see below) or provide additional ‘follow on’ funding to portfolio companies as they scale up and achieve growth objectives.